-Ross Bell asks our guides Chris and Euan to explain “Why do I need a 20 litre Backpack” when mountain biking in a wilderness area.
+Ross Bell asks our co-founder Euan to explain “Why do I need a 20 litre Backpack” when mountain biking in a wilderness area.

 Preparing for your mountain bike tour